 If you have aspirations of shooting competitively in stock class (IDPA) competitions, it will make it as far as size, but you'll have to leave it alone except for the sights.
 This one would have to have factory parts put back in to meet IDPA requirements for stock class competition.

 Now guess what?
 I actually carried this thing around in an inside the waistband holster when I got it.
 It just verifies what I always tell people about carrying a full size gun.
-You can carry a monster with the right holster and cover garment, which just amounts to a casual shirt un-tucked.
+You can carry any size handgun with the right holster and cover garment, which just amounts to a casual shirt un-tucked.
 The gun is a very fine tactical firearm as well as a competition pistol.

 So how did the GLOCK 34 do at the range?
 I put 150 rounds of cheap Monarch brass and Blazer aluminum case ammo through it and it performed as expected as far as reliability.

 I did surprisingly have one failure to fire on a Blazer aluminum round.
 But when I examined the round and compared it to the others that had fired, it was evident that the GLOCK striker had hit the primer solidly.
 The primer simply did not ignite.
 I put the round back in the gun and it fired normally.
 This was obviously a primer issue, not a gun issue on this one round.